mohammedadnant/Power-BI-extract-metadata/README.md

 ## Contents

 - `PBI script with Service Principal Multiple workspace With Parameter.ps1` — main script (reads credentials from `config.txt` and writes a CSV with metadata to the project folder).
-- `config.txt` — template for providing Service Principal credentials (not committed to Git; included here only for example).
+- `config.txt` — template for providing Service Principal credentials (a masked example is included in the repo; do NOT commit real secrets).
+- `requirements.txt` — runtime and tooling notes required to run the script (DLLs, PowerShell version, optional tools).
 - `run_output.txt` — example run log (not required).

 ## Quick start